-In CDMX, you can find pretty much any type of taco, and possibly the best tacos in the world.
-But don’t miss out on one of the capital’s signature dish, the tacos al pastor (shepherd style).
-This historic dish, based on the shawarma spit-grilled meat, was brought to Mexico by Lebanese immigrants in the early 20th century.
-Differently from the original, tacos al pastor are made with pork, not lamb, and they are served on a corn tortilla.
-Apart from the traditional toppings of onion and coriander, al pastor must be seasoned with a pineapple slice.
-Head to El Huequito in the city centre, El Vilsito in Narvarte, or to El Califa if you’re elsewhere.
+Of course the first taco that you must try is the capital’s signature; tacos al pastor (tacos shepherd style).
+This historic dish, based on the shawarma’s spit-grilled meat, was brought to Mexico by Lebanese immigrants in the early 20th century.
+Although now different from the original, tacos al pastor are made with pork, not lamb as they were when the first Lebanese migrants arrived, and they are served on a corn tortilla.
+Apart from the traditional toppings of onion and coriander, al pastor must be garnished with a pineapple slice.
+For the best tacos in Mexico City of this kind head to El Huequito in the city center, El Vilsito in Narvarte, or to El Califa if you’re elsewhere to experience Mexico city tacos like a local.

-Although you can find some vegetarian options, meat is the king among tacos filling, with some of the most typical being longaniza (a sausage similar to chorizo), suadero (skirt, flank or bisquet), campechano (a mixed of the two).
-Cooked in a sizzling choriceras, large metal pans, for hours, the meat is then chopped on a wooden block and delivered on a warm, usually hand-made, tortilla.
-There are plenty of good taquerías to eat these at, but my favourite at the moment is Los Cocuyos in the city centre.
-When I fancy a taco after a late night out, I usually head to one of the taquerías Orinoco or to the historical Chupacabra, if I am in Coyoacan.
-If you prefer fish, go to Chico Julio in La Roma.
+Although you can find some vegetarian options, meat is the king among tacos filling, with some of the most typical being longaniza (a sausage similar to chorizo), suadero (skirt, flank or brisket beef), and campechano (a mixture of the two).
+Cooked in a sizzling choriceros, large metal pans, for hours, the meat is then chopped on a wooden block and delivered on a warm, usually hand-made, tortilla.
+There are plenty of good taquerías to eat these at, but a favorite at the moment is Los Cocuyos in the city center.
+For a taco after a late night out, head to one of the taquerías Orinoco or to the historical Chupacabra, if you’re in Coyoacan.
+If you prefer fish, go to Chico Julio in the La Roma neighborhood.

-The typical taco for a Sunday breakfast or brunch is one with barbacoa along with a consommé, a broth made using the same meat.
+After a wild Saturday night you may want to lift your spirit with this classic taco combo.
+The typical taco for a Sunday breakfast or brunch and hands down the best cure for a hangover is the barbacoa with the typical accompaniment, a chickpea consommé made using the same meat – lamb slowly cooked in a pit oven.
 A pre-Hispanic form of cooking meat, from which the term barbecue derives, nowadays it refers to slow-cooked meats, typically lamb, over an open fire, or more traditionally, in a hole dug in the ground covered with maguey leaves.
-Don’t miss out on this tender and strong-flavoured meat and head to Edison Barbacoa, just behind the monument of the Revolution, or to one of the tianguis (pop-up markets), such as that in Portales, a southern area still untouched by gentrification.
+Don’t miss out on this tender, flavourful meat and head to Barbacoa Edison, just behind the monument of the Revolution, or to one of the tianguis (pop-up markets), such as that in Portales, a southern area still untouched by gentrification.

 Tacos de guisado

 As in any big city, urban life doesn’t always allow for a home-cooked meal.
 So in CDMX the home-cooked meal has come to the street in the form of tacos de guisado.
-The filling, stewed meat and veggies, are usually prepared off site and placed in ceramic pots called cazuelas to keep them warm.
-These ancient and not at all flashy tacos comes with endless variations as any ingredient that can be stewed has likely been used to make a taco de guisado somewhere in Mexico.
-Head to Tacos Hola in La Roma and try my favourite, chicharrón en salsa verde (pork cracklings in a green tomato sauce).
+The filling, stewed meat and veggies, are usually prepared off-site and placed in ceramic pots called cazuelas to keep them warm.
+These ancient and not at all flashy tacos come with endless variations as any ingredient that can be stewed has likely been used to make a taco de guisado somewhere in Mexico.
+Head to Tacos Hola in La Roma and try a favorite, chicharrón en salsa verde (pork cracklings in a green tomato sauce).

 Salsas and toppings

 Eating a taco is all an art and a Mexican can definitely tell somebody who is having one for the first time.
-However rule number one to fit in is that you must eat your taco by hand, at a taquería or in one of the amazing places to eat in the capital.
+However, rule number one is that you must eat your taco by hand, at a taquería or in one of the amazing places to eat in the capital.
 Grab the taco with three fingers raising your little finger, and tilt your head a little to bite the taco from the side.
-Don’t worry about making some of the filling fall in your plate, it is basically inevitable, if you are not a Mexican pro.
-There is only one thing left to say, provecho! (enjoy your meal), and don’t forget to wish so to the people close by!
+To eat like a local in Mexico city, especially when eating a taco, requires practice – like when playing an instrument, the tortilla and the stuffing played together like the strings and the body of a guitar – how to roll the taco and your hand position is related to the angle of the plate and inclination of your head.
+The best way to learn is to watch the locals do it.
+Don’t worry about dropping some of the fillings onto your plate; it is basically inevitable if you are not a Mexican pro.
+There is only one thing left to say, provecho! (enjoy your meal), and don’t forget to wish the same to the people close by!